-- L- LED (green): Link activity This LED is on if there is a valid connection to the network (either 10BaseT or 100BaseTX).
-It is off if no network is detected. - F-LED (orange): Fast Ethernet This LED will be on if the print server is connected to a 100BaseTX Fast Ethernet network.
-It is off if the print server is connected to a 10BaseT network. - A-LED (green): Transmission Activity This LED will blink synchronized to the transmission or receive status. - 4.
-If you are using a repeater or hub, make sure that SQE (heartbeat) is turned off at the hub (if applicable).
-Also, if you have a hub or multi-port repeater, verify that the hub or repeater port is good by trying the print server on a different port or on the other hub or multi-port repeater. - 5.
-If you have a bridge or router located between the print server and host computer, make sure that the device is set up to allow the print server to send and receive data from the host.
+- No light: - If the both of two LEDs are off, then the print server is not connected to the network. - Link/Speed LED is orange: Fast Ethernet The Link/Speed LED will be orange if the print server is connected to a 100BaseTX Fast Ethernet network. - Link/Speed LED is green: 10BaseT Ethernet The Link/Speed LED will blink if the print server is receiving or transmitting data. - 4 If you are using a repeater or hub, make sure that SQE (heartbeat) is turned off at the hub (if applicable).
+Also, if you have a hub or multi-port repeater, verify that the hub or repeater port is good by trying the print server on a different port or on the other hub or multi-port repeater. - If you have a bridge or router located between the print server and host computer, make sure that the device is set up to allow the print server to send and receive data from the host.
 For example, a bridge can be set up to only allow certain types of Ethernet addresses to pass through (a process known as filtering); therefore, such a bridge must be configured to allow Brother print server addresses.
-Likewise, a router can be set up to pass only certain protocols, so be sure that the desired protocol can be passed through to the print server. - 6.
-If the job exits the queue but does not print, make sure that you are not trying to print a text job to a PostScript printer.
+Likewise, a router can be set up to pass only certain protocols, so be sure that the desired protocol can be passed through to the print server.

+6 If the job exits the queue but does not print, make sure that you are not trying to print a text job to a PostScript printer.
 If you have a printer that is capable of automatic language switching, make sure that the printer is not forced into PostScript mode.